 Most of the romances viejos are relatively short.
-They focus on individual scenes extracted from a wide variety of popular sources the juglares had at their disposal: Spanish epic verse, chronicles, events from Spanish history, frontier life between Christians and Moors, early epics from France (inspired by the court of Charlemagne or by Arthurian legends filtered through Brittany in north west France).
+They focus on individual scenes extracted from a wide variety of popular sources the juglares/ minstrels had at their disposal: epic verse, chronicles, events from Spanish history, frontier life with their Moorish neighbours and adversaries, early epics from France (inspired by the court of Charlemagne or by Arthurian legends filtered through Brittany in north west France).

-As the narrative ballads deriving from epics, chronicles etc. gathered popularity during the late 14th-early 15th centuries, the romance metre and rhyme soon expanded to include more universal, lyrical themes: romance (i. e. love), mystery, magic, adventure, death etc.
+As the narrative ballads derived from epics, chronicles etc. gathered popularity during the late 14th-early 15th centuries, the romance metre and rhyme soon expanded to include more universal, lyrical themes: romance (i. e. love), mystery, magic, adventure, death.

-Sometimes a direct address gave added impact to the opening: Buen conde Fernán González/ el rey envía por vos: “Good count Fernan Gonzalez/ the king has sent for you,” (sounds ominous, doesn’t it!) as too does a memorable repetition: Abenamar, Abenamar/ moro de la morería: “Abenamar, Abenamar/ Moor from the Moorish quarter.”
+Sometimes a direct address gives added impact to the opening: Buen conde Fernán González/ el rey envía por vos: “Good count Fernán González/ the king has sent for you,” (sounds ominous, doesn’t it!) as too does a memorable repetition: Abenámar, Abenámar/ moro de la morería: “Abenámar, Abenámar/ Moor from the Moorish quarter.”

 The action then followed concisely, with verbs taking preference over adjectives which tend to slow down the pace.
 The present tense was very frequent as an aid to bringing the action alive.
 The preterite (past tense) was the narrative tense furthering the action.
-However verbal tenses in the romances were often haphazard and the preterite was frequently replaced by the imperfect subjunctive (the tense ending is -ara) to obey the demands of rhyme or to adjust to the metre: e. g.
-Como venís triste, ayo?/ Decid, ?quién os enojara?/ Tanto le rogó Gonzalo/ que el ayo se lo contara: “’Why have you come so sad, teacher?
+However verbal tenses in the romances were often haphazard and the preterite was frequently replaced by the imperfect subjunctive (the tense ending –ara) to obey the demands of rhyme or to adjust to the metre: e. g.
+Cómo venis triste, ayo?/ Decid, ?quién os enojara?/ Tanto le rogó Gonzalo/ que el ayo se lo contara: “’Why have you come so sad, teacher?
 Tell (me), who made you angry?’
 So insistent did Gonzalo beg him/ that the tutor told him about it (an insult).” from the Siete Infantes de Lara cycle.

 One of the prominent features of the romances viejos is the use of dramatic dialogue (in which a woman’s voice is frequently heard).
 There are declamations, challenges, complaints, accusations, threats and even insults.
-For example, doña Sancha, the mother of the seven infantes (princes) de Lara, is ridiculed as having given birth to septuplets como puerca encenegada: “like a dirty pig.”
+For example, doña Sancha, the mother of the seven Infantes (Princes) de Lara, is ridiculed as having given birth to septuplets como puerca encenegada: “like a dirty pig.”
 Her youngest son responds in her defence accusing the ladies of their enemies of being putas “prostitutes!”
 Before engaging in a fight, Castilians and Leonese hurl abuse at each other with the inflammatory accusations that they are hideputas/ hijos de traidores: “sons of bitches/ sons of treacherous fathers.”
 (Smith 70, ll.
 7-8).
 Listen to the complaint and threat uttered by dona Urraca, daughter of King Ferdinand I of León-Castile.
 Believing that she has been disinherited, she turns on her dying father and promises

 Irme he yo por esas tierras I shall travel through these lands